 If you have something small that you don’t care too much about, you can store them in the little boxes right next to the loading platform.

-It cannot be denied that the SheiKra is in many ways one of the most important rides in the Busch Gardens.
+It cannot be denied that the SheiKra is in many ways one of the most important rides in Busch Gardens Tampa.
 It was Busch Garden’s pride and joy and arguably the one that brought a fresh new feel of the classic Florida theme park.

 Although there have been many more rides that have come up after it, it still remains one of the best rides inside the park.

 All I can say is, if you do visit Florida, take the time out to make your journey over to this gleaming metal giant named after an African Hawk.